jinjiaqi1998/Awesome-Deep-Multi-View-Clustering/README.md

   booktitle={The Thirty-eighth Annual Conference on Neural Information Processing Systems}
 }

+@article{yang2025automatically,
+  title={Automatically identify and rectify: Robust deep contrastive multi-view clustering in noisy scenarios}, author={Yang, Xihong and Wang, Siwei and Wang, Fangdi and Jin, Jiaqi and Liu, Suyuan and Liu, Yue and Zhu, En and Liu, Xinwang and Jin, Yueming}, journal={arXiv preprint arXiv:2505.21387}, year={2025}
+}

+@inproceedings{yang2025generalized,
+  title={Generalized Deep Multi-view Clustering via Causal Learning with Partially Aligned Cross-view Correspondence}, author={Yang, Xihong and Wang, Siwei and Jin, Jiaqi and Wang, Fangdi and Liu, Tianrui and Jin, Yueming and Liu, Xinwang and Zhu, En and He, Kunlun}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, pages={1990--1999}, year={2025}
+}

+@inproceedings{xiao2026dmcar,
+  title={DMCAR: Disentangled Mixture-of-Experts with Context-Aware Routing for Multi-View Clustering}, author={Xiao, Baili and Liang, Ke and Jin, Jiaqi and Wang, Jun and Xu, Yinbo and Wang, Siwei and Zhu, En}, booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, volume={40}, number={32}, pages={27055--27063}, year={2026}
+}

+@inproceedings{zhou2026hierarchical,
+  title={Hierarchical Cross-View Alignment for Multi-View Clustering via Decoupled Information Distillation}, author={Zhou, Taichun and Wang, Siwei and Dong, Zhibin and Jin, Jiaqi and Liang, Ke and Xiao, Baili and Li, Miaomiao and Liu, Xinwang and Zhu, En}, booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, volume={40}, number={34}, pages={29000--29008}, year={2026}
+}

 @article{wang2022align,
   title={Align then fusion: Generalized large-scale multi-view clustering with anchor matching correspondences}, author={Wang, Siwei and Liu, Xinwang and Liu, Suyuan and Jin, Jiaqi and Tu, Wenxuan and Zhu, Xinzhong and Zhu, En},